Mexico Pet Passport & Import Regulations

 Applications can also be made in both terminals of the Mexico City International Airport and at the Senasica central offices, also in Mexico City.
 The program is free.

 You may want to bring along a bit extra pet food, especially if your pet has specific needs or is particular about a certain brand.
 Larger cities will have big grocery stores (Gigante, Wal-Mart, Sam's Club) that do stock a variety of pet foods, but that may not always be the case in smaller locales.
 Also, if you expect to travel to more remote regions like Baja California, it's best to have food on hand for the trip.

 There are multiple international airports in Mexico where pets can enter the country.

-All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Uruguay.
+All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Mexico.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Puppies and Kittens

 As Puppies and kittens that are not yet 3 months old should not be vaccinated for rabies, they may enter Mexico without rabies vaccination.